marți, 28 aprilie 2009

 - The first step is initiated with the foot closest to the side of the ball.

-- The racquet is taken back wi
+- The racquet is taken back with both hands.

 - Keep your non-dominant hand on the neck of the racquet until your body is turned sideways.
 This will give you good upper body rotation, storing energy that will generate some of the swing power and ensuring a short back swing providing better racquet control.